 When compared to cheaper mega zooms, this one has very little lens rattling, and the lens’s weight prevents it from completely dislodging itself from the camera while you’re attempting to take a picture with it.
 In addition, Canon installed a framing help button on the lens barrel.
 Pressing this button retracts the lens, allowing you to locate your objects even if they have moved beyond the frame.
 When you let off the controller, the view will return to where it was before.

-When we talk about things that drain your battery, we should mention that the flash on the camera does not automatically pop up; you have to activate it manually.
+When discussing things that drain your battery, we should mention that the flash on the camera does not automatically pop up; you have to activate it manually.
 If you’re used to a camera that handles everything for you, you could miss some photos.
 However, if you’re not used to a camera like that, it probably won’t be a significant concern for most people.
 On the bright side, the camera will at least give you a heads-up when it’s time to boost the brightness of the flash.

 Canon PowerShot SX510 HS Specifications